DataDog/integrations-extras/zfs/README.md

 ## Overview

-Get metrics and service status in real time from your zfs pools.
+Get metrics and service status in real time from your ZFS pools.

 ## Setup